pollination/lbt-honeybee/README.md

 # Pollination lbt-honeybee

-The lbt-honeybee plugin provides access to the honeybee-core library and all all honeybee extensions simultaneously.
+The lbt-honeybee plugin provides access to the honeybee-core library and all honeybee extensions simultaneously.
 This includes:

 * honeybee-energy